GeorgeKandelaki/GeorgeKandelaki/README.md

 # About Me
 I am George Kandelaki a 15-year-old beginner Full-Stack Web Developer with a deep passion for programming.
-I Write Code For Fun, and I Love Writing Code :).
+I Write Code For Fun, and I Love To Write Code :).

 ## GOALS
 * Write the Best Code Possible, Following **Best Practices**.
 * Be One Of The Best in this industry(Just A dream though).
-* Improve my Skills.
+* Always Improve my Skills.
-* Get Better At Writing Code.
+* Always Get Better At Writing Code.
-* Learn and Improve day by day.
+* Always Learn and Improve day by day, Everyday.

-## Languages I know
+## Languages and Frameworks I know
 * JavaScript
 * Python
 * HTML/CSS
 * Python
+* SASS/SCSS

 ## Languages and Skills I am learning
 * NodeJS
 * Express
 * MongoDB

-## Libraries, Languages and Skills I am Planning to learn
+## Libraries, Languages, Frameworks and Skills I am Would Love to learn
 * React
+* Angular
+* Vue
 * C
 * C++
 * Assembly